wealthsimple/styleguides/Ruby.md

     end.map { |name| name.upcase }
     ```

-    Some will argue that multiline chaining would look okay with the use of
+    Some will argue that multi-line chaining would look okay with the use of
     `{...}`, but they should ask themselves if this code is really readable and
     whether the block's content can be extracted into nifty methods.